syncfusion-content/asp.netmvc-docs/aspnetmvc/Chart/User-Interactions.md

 EjChart provides pattern support for highlighting the data by setting the value to the **Pattern** property of the HighlightSettings.
 The different types of highlight patterns are as follows.

-1.	chessboard
+1. Chessboard
-2.	crosshatch
+2. Crosshatch
-3.	dots
+3. Dots
-4.	packman
+4. Pacman
-5.	grid
+5. Grid
-6.	turquoise
+6. Turquoise
-7.	star
+7. Star
-8.	triangle
+8. Triangle
-9.	circle
+9. Circle
-10.	tile
+10. Tile
-11.	horizontalDash
+11. HorizontalDash
-12.	verticalDash
+12. VerticalDash
-13.	rectangle
+13. Rectangle
-14.	box
+14. Box
-15.	verticalStripe
+15. VerticalStripe
-16.	horizontalStripe
+16. HorizontalStripe
-17.	bubble
+17. Bubble
-18.	diagonalBackward
+18. DiagonalBackward
-19.	diagonalForward
+19. DiagonalForward

 {% highlight cshtml %}